Administrative Conference of the United States: Recommendations and resources

+Early recommendations and legislative impact

-Many early ACUS recommendations were enacted by Congress, and more have been relied on by agencies and courts.
-For example, ACUS has made several influential recommendations to eliminate technical impediments to judicial review of agency decisions.
-Congress implemented each of ACUS's proposals through Public Law 94-574.
+Many early ACUS recommendations were subsequently enacted into law by Congress, and others have been cited or applied by federal agencies and courts.
+For example, ACUS has issued recommendations addressing procedural barriers to judicial review of agency decisions.
 In 2007, the Congressional Research Service said that ACUS offered “nonpartisan, nonbiased, comprehensive, and practical assessments and guidance with respect to a wide range of agency processes, procedures, and practices”.

 ACUS also worked to develop and implement the use of alternative dispute resolution techniques in administrative practice, with the goal of decreasing litigation cost and delays in agency programs.
 These efforts resulted in the Administrative Dispute Resolution Act in 1990, by which Congress provided a framework for agencies to use alternative dispute resolution to resolve administrative litigation.
 ACUS also explored—and worked to implement through legislation—alternative dispute resolution techniques in rulemaking.
 The conference's recommendations on negotiating regulations served as the groundwork for the Negotiated Rulemaking Act.

+Recommendations since 2010

 Since its re-establishment in 2010, the conference has adopted more than 40 recommendations and statements providing recommended reforms directed to federal agencies, Congress, the president, and the Judicial Conference of the United States.
 Although ACUS recommendations are non-binding, some of the more significant developments to grow out of ACUS's work include its recommendation addressing agency adjustments to civil monetary penalties was implemented by Congress in the Bipartisan Budget Act of 2015, which the Congressional Budget Office estimated would increase government revenue by $1.3 billion over the next ten years.
 Another recommendation was implemented through Executive Order 13,609, which seeks to reduce unnecessary international regulatory disparities that impose costs on business.
 Another recommendation prompted the Office of Management and Budget to update its guidance on how federal agencies can incorporate standards set by industrial, scientific, and other entities in their own regulations.

+Training and resources

 In addition to these recommendations, ACUS hosts trainings, working groups, and other initiatives for agency and congressional staff.
 The conference also has released a number of resources for agency officials and the general public.
 Two recent resources include the Sourcebook of United States Executive Agencies, which comprehensively catalogs the agencies and other organizational entities of the federal executive establishment, and the Federal Administrative Adjudication Database, a joint project with Stanford Law School to "map the contours of the federal administrative adjudicatory process, including both 'formal' adjudication conducted under the Administrative Procedure Act ('APA') and 'informal' adjudication".